theIDinside/mdebug/blog/driver_tests.md

 2. `json` is 1st class
 3. Writing JS is easy - even if it's poorly written JS, getting the job done is what's most important.

+## Test File design

+Each file begins with `require(client)(__filename)` passing in the current test file name to the client code so that we remove a bunch of duplicated code that involves printing current file.

+The test file should contain 1 async function that performs the test logic, which it then passes to `runTest(testFunction)` that executes it.
+Just look at `launch.js` test in [test files](../test/driver/launch.js) for an example of how to make a test.
+Then this test is added to the `CmakeLists.txt` file.
+This is done by adding it as a name to the cmake variable `DRIVER_TESTS` - but without it's file extension.

 ### Async

 Due to async being 1st class, writing utilities for our "test harness" becomes as simple as: